agsb/jelly/documents/CircuitDesign.md

 All chips used are CMOS, have OE (output enable), CK (clock pulse) or CS (chip select), CR (clear latch) lines for select action.
 The eeproms have /WR (write enable) to VCC.

 There are four 8-bit devices, a code tape, a data tape, a standart input and a standart output.
 For easy, a code_byte is read from code tape and data_byte is writed into or read from data tape.
-The standart devices are instantaneous.
+The standart devices are like streams and instantaneous.

-The processing steps are based in lookup tables, defined by 16 (4-bits) operation codes - opcodes, with 16 (4-bits) sequential steps - microcodes, in 4 (2-bits) modes, in total of 11 bits, 2048 possibilities.
+The processing steps are based in lookup tables, defined by 16 (4-bits) operation codes - opcodes, with 16 (4-bits) sequential steps - microcodes, in 8 (3-bits) modes, in total of 11 bits, 2048 possibilities.

 ## Circuits